solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

   def results(assigns) do
     case assigns.results do
+      # Message to show when no search has been done
       nil -> ~H"<div>Use search above to find people</div>"

+      # Message to show when search was done, but returned 0 results
       [] -> ~H"<div>No results found, try something else!</div>"

+      # Otherwise show a table of results
       results -> ~H"""
         <div>
           <b>Found <%= length(results) %> results!</b>